Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 # Anaconda Enterprise Notebook Runbook

-Anaconda Enterprise Notebook is a Python data analysis environment from Continuum Analytics.
+Anaconda Enterprise Notebook (AEN) is a Python data analysis environment from Continuum Analytics.
 Accessed through a browser, Anaconda Enterprise Notebook is a ready-to-use, powerful, fully-configured Python analytics environment.
 We believe that programmers, scientists, and analysts should spend their time analyzing data, not working to set up a system.
 Data should be shareable, and analysis should be repeatable.
 Reproducibility should extend beyond just code to include the runtime environment, configuration, and input data.

 Anaconda Enterprise Notebook makes it easy to start your analysis immediately.

 This runbook walks through the steps needed to install a basic Anaconda Enterprise Notebook system comprised of the front-end server, gateway, and two compute machines.
 The runbook is designed for two audiences: those who have direct access to the internet for installation and those where such access is not available or restricted for security reasons.
 For these restricted a.k.a.
 "Air Gap" environments, Continuum ships the entire Anaconda product suite on portable storage medium or as a downloadable TAR archive.
 Where necessary, additional instructions for Air Gap environments are noted.
 If you have any questions about the instructions, please contact your sales representative or Priority Support team, if applicable, for additional assistance.

-**Wakari Server:** The administrative front-end to the system.
+**AEN Server:** The administrative front-end to the system.
 This is where users login to the system, where user accounts are stored, and where admins can manage the system.

-**Wakari Gateway:** The gateway is a reverse proxy that authenticates users and automatically directs them to the proper Wakari Compute machine for their project.
+**AEN Gateway:** The gateway is a reverse proxy that authenticates users and automatically directs them to the proper AEN Compute machine for their project.
 Users will not notice this component as it automatically routes them.
 One could put a gateway in each datacenter in a tiered scale-out fashion.

-**Wakari Compute nodes:** This is where projects are stored and run.
-Wakari Compute machines only need to be reachable by the Wakari Gateway, so they can be completely isolated by a firewall.
+**AEN Compute nodes:** This is where projects are stored and run.
+AEN Compute machines only need to be reachable by the AEN Gateway, so they can be completely isolated by a firewall.

 ## Requirements
 ### Hardware Recommendations
-**Wakari Server**
+**AEN Server**

 * 2+GB RAM
 * 2+CPU cores
 * 20GB storage

-**Wakari Gateway**
+**AEN Gateway**

 * 2 GB RAM
 * 2 CPU cores

-**Wakari Compute** (N-machines)
+**AEN Compute** (N-machines)

 Configure to meet the needs of the projects.
 At least: